souffle-lang/souffle-lang.github.io/pages/docs/functors.md

 where the types  `<name-1><type-1>,...,<name-k><type-k>` define the argument types of the functor, and `<type>` defines the return type.
-Currently, the type arguments and result type can only assume the primitive types of Soufflé:
+For functors that are not stateful, the type arguments and result type can only be primitive types (and their subtypes):
 * Symbol type: `symbol`
 * Number type: `number`
 * Float type: `float`